NSCU-CSC517/LearningRails/DesignPatternsExercises/java/StrategyDesignPattern/Exercise/README.md

    * This is true Template Method Design Pattern
   - In Strategy Design Pattern, the common methods are designed to be called in different orders by different classes
   - In Template Method, they are going to be called in a specific order
+* Example(s):
-* Examples:
+  * Online payment options:
     * Implement an online payment option that allows various means of payment
     * User may add a credit card, debit card, or bank account
-  * Each of these have their own ways of finding the issuing bank, adding the account, and submitting payment, among other tasks.
+    * Each of these have their own ways to do the following tasks:
+      * Finding issuing bank
+      * Adding account
+      * Submitting payment
+      * etc.

 ## Run the program
 To execute the program from command line, please run the following commands: